SoftwareEngineeringToolDemos/ICSE-2012-ReMoDD/README.md

 * <a href="http://www.cs.colostate.edu/remodd/v1/">The Official Project Page.</a>
 * <a href="https://www.youtube.com/watch?v=jSJHJyV6wSA">A Video of the Tool.</a>

-In this repository, for Testful you will find:
+In this repository, for ReMoDD you will find:
 * :x: Source code (not available)
 * :x: Executable tool (not available)